 You should also be aware you will need to accept payment via Paypal, and the dangers involved with this.

-In other words, selling on eBay has some big negatives, and the fees can soon start to rack up - though you are reaching a hell of a lot of people.
+In other words, selling on eBay has some negatives to consider particularly as the fees can soon start to rack up – but you are reaching a hell of a lot of people.

 The challenger - eBid

 One site making a play for eBay's crown is the imaginatively titled eBid.
 At the time of writing, there were nearly 3 million auctions taking place on the site.

 So, while it is much smaller than eBay, there is still a healthy level of activity.
 Your items are also arguably less likely to disappear amidst other people's auctions as well.